City-Bureau/field-guide/site/content/before-you-begin/add-the-field-guide-as-an-app-on-your-mobile-device.md

 ---
-title: Add the Field Guide as an App on your mobile device
+title: 'Add the Field Guide as a Mobile Device App '
 order: '1'
 inmenu: true
 ---